zchee/cznic-cc/v3/README.md

 The package will get a go.mod file and a proper repository tag once it becomes reasonably complete and stable.

-At the moment the Parse function seems to work and is nearly complete (TODO #line, #pragma and the pragma operator).
+At the moment the Parse function seems to work.

 The bigger missing piece is type checking.